Department of Consumer Affairs, Board of Occupational Therapy

 Q. I am from out of state.
 Is there a grace period for me to work in California without a California license?

-A. The law allows an OT or OTA who holds a valid license in another state to work in California for 60 calendar days from the date they submit an application to the Board.
+A. The BPC 2570.4 allows an OT or OTA who holds a valid license in another state, has taken and passed the national exam, and has not been previously denied a license in California, to work in California for 60 calendar days from the date an application is received by the Board.
 The OT or OTA must work in association with a California-licensed OT.

 Q. Can aides make any documentation in a medical record?